Kazakhstan is huge for crypto mining. Political upheaval could jeopardize that - KESQ

 Just a few hours into the internet blackout, the hashrate saw a 12% fall, tweeted Larry Cermak, the vice president of research at crypto website The Block.

 Investors are getting jittery.
 The price of a single Bitcoin fell to $42,000 on Friday, its lowest level since last September.
-The cryptocurrency has also been under pressure after the US Federal Reserve signaled it may unwind economic stimulus more aggressively than investors had expected.
+The cryptocurrency has also been under pressure after the US Federal Reserve signaled it may unwind economic stimulus more aggressively than expected, which has made investors wary of riskier assets.

 The protests in Kazakhstan began over a spike in fuel prices.
 But there are also other longstanding issues behind the public fury, such as income inequality and economic hardship, which have all been exacerbated during the coronavirus pandemic, according to Human Rights Watch.